ncbi/pm4ngs-rnaseq/README.md

 ## Note

-This is a PM4NGS pipeline repository. it is not intenteded to be used as a single package.
+This is a PM4NGS pipeline repository.
+It is not intended to be used as a single package.
 Please, read the PM4NGS documentation for this pipeline: https://pm4ngs.readthedocs.io/en/latest/pipelines /rnaseqDGAPipeline.html